psemenuk/FinalProject-CS210-F20/README.md

     and then cloning locally to a different director than your development directory.
 You should be able to build and run your final project from this new location.

+6. Do not add files that are created by the build process to your repo (*.exe, *.obj, *.lnk, *.pdb).
+The .gitignore settings should prevent this.